ecwusers/xml/anticoagulation/ttr/README.md

 Using this report
 -----------------
+The report currently has a filter for one of our practice's addresses.
+You can delete or edit that as needed.

 After exporting this report, you may need to remove '>' symbols from your INR values.

 Questions